TheCloudStead/aws-get-ic-users/README.md

 This will fetch all users, groups, permissions sets, and their relationships, and then output them in a neat, readable tree structure using Rich.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.
+See the LICENSE file for more details.

 ## Acknowledgments
 Thank you to the readers of my Medium articles!